php/php-langspec/spec/04-basic-concepts.md

 properties ([§§](07-variables.md#static-properties)), and class and interface constants ([§§](07-variables.md#class-and-interface-constants)).

-A variable having *allocated storage duration* comes into being based on program logic by use of the new operator ([§§](10-expressions.md#the-new-operator)).
+A variable having *allocated storage duration* comes into being based on program logic by use of the new operator ([§§](10-expressions.md#the-new-operator)) or a factory function.
 Ordinarily, once such storage is no longer needed, it is reclaimed automatically by the Engine via its garbage-collection process ([§§](#)) and the use of destructors ([§§](14-classes.md#destructors)).
 The following kinds of variables have allocated storage duration: array elements ([§§](07-variables.md#array-elements)) and instance properties